Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Moduli space of Riemann surfaces: a tale of three volumes

 We will not review here the specific symplectic forms that must be integrated to define these volumes.
 However, as in the toy example, it is worth noting that both forms arise naturally from the intrinsic geometry of their respective moduli spaces: hyperbolic in the first case and combinatorial in the second.

 Another important point, again following the previous analogy, is that the combinatorial model admits a notion of lattice points.
-If the boundary lengths are integers, say $(b_1,\ldots,b_n) \in \Z_+^n$, one can count integer Strebel graphs:
+If the boundary lengths are integers, say $(b_1,\ldots,b_n) \in \Z_+^n$, one can count integer Strebel graphs, i.e. Strebel graphs with integral edge-lengths:

-where $\M_{g,n}^{\textup{comb},\Z}(b_1,\ldots,b_n)$ denotes the discrete space of integer Strebel graphs with fixed boundary lengths.
+Here $\M_{g,n}^{\textup{comb},\Z}(b_1,\ldots,b_n)$ denotes the discrete space of Strebel graphs with integral edge-lengths and fixed boundary lengths.
 As before, the number of lattice points encodes the continuous volume as its leading coefficient (cf. \cref{fig:BMN}):

 From the purely geometric point of view, the factor of $2$ on the right-hand side is due to the fact that the set of lattice points $\M_{g,n}^{\textup{comb},\Z}(b_1,\ldots,b_n)$ is empty whenever $b_1 + \cdots + b_n$ is odd, since the sum of all edge-lengths is twice the sum of the boundary lengths.